 The U.S. Department of State (DOS) and the U.S. Department of Homeland Security (DHS) have increased the level of review that international visitors face at U.S. Embassies and Consulates abroad, at airports, and at border crossing posts with Canada and Mexico.
-Ultimately, each individual must decide for him or herself whether or not to travel abroad.
+Ultimately, each individual must decide whether or not to travel abroad.

 If you choose to travel:

-- Always carry proof of Temple University employment or appointment such as an updated appointment letter or an invitation letter, and/or recent Temple University paycheck stubs.
+- Always carry proof of Temple University employment or appointment such as an updated appointment letter or an invitation letter, and (if applicable) recent Temple University paycheck stubs.
 We recommend that you ask your department for an employment letter which explains what you do at Temple and when you are expected to return to the US.